 This essay explores the causes and symptoms of sciatica in both the left and right leg simultaneously.
 We will contrast spinal sciatica against pseudo-sciatica and also explain how the condition is both similar and different than unilateral sciatica.

 Bilateral sciatica symptoms can be identical in expression, regardless of their causation.
 In fact, numerous completely different types of source mechanisms can enact the exact same expressions in the legs.
-This is one of the reasons why the true underlying cause of sciatica is so difficult to positively and accurately diagnose.
+This is one of the reasons why the true underlying cause of sciatica in both legs is so difficult to positively and accurately diagnose.

 Pain is the primary suffering for most bilateral sciatica patients.
 This pain often feels like a burning sensation and can be experienced in the buttocks, groin, frontal or side thigh, rear thigh, knee area, ankle, calf or in any area of the feet.
 Some patients have pain in one region of the legs, while others have pain in multiple regions.
 A great number of patients describe shooting pains that seem to travel a linear pattern down the back or outer sides of the legs, with particular areas being more sensitive than others.